So… you’re looking for ideas to change up the look and feel of your bathroom?

 We’re not talking intergalactic travel here – how much room is there?

 As a general rule in the UK, bathrooms are commonly known as “the smallest room in the house”.
-This doesn’t mean they have to feel small, though.
+But this doesn’t mean they have to feel small.

 An open-plan design will make your bathroom feel large, so avoid unnecessary furniture and sectioned areas.